CAR INSURANCE DENIES INJURY CLAIM BECAUSE OF PREEXISTING CONDITION

 The new Affordable Care Act (Obama Care) has resulted in much political controversy.
 But one thing many people seem to like about it is that you can no longer be denied health insurance because of a preexisting condition.
 It works a little differently with car insurance medical benefits in Minnesota.

 The car accident lawyers at our firm deal with this problem every day with our MN car accident cases.
 The automobile insurance company frequently refuses to pay medical bills or stops paying medical bills because they claim that the injured person had a preexisting condition and so the treatment was not because of the auto crash.
+Our counter argument is often that the car crash made the preexisting condition worse, so the auto insurance has to pay for treatment and compensation to at least get the person back to where they were before the accident.
+That is the law in Minnesota.

-If you have been injured in a car accident, call our office and speak with an experienced Minnesota auto accident lawyer for a free consultation.
+If you have been injured in a car accident, call our office and speak with an experienced Minnesota auto accident attorney for a free consultation.
 We will listen to your situation, ask you questions, and explain your rights to you.
 If we take your case, we will fight the insurance company to make sure you get the insurance benefits and compensation you are entitled to.